acrolinx/acrolinx-coding-guidance/topics/integration-points.md

     + Technically similar to [Interactive Direct (Sidebar)](#sidebar---interactive-direct).
 * Connection:
     + Direct
-    + Integration must be able to reach the Acrolinx Platform.
+    + Make sure your integration can reach the Acrolinx Platform.
 * Authentication (no attention required on the integration side):
     + Acrolinx
     + External